// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Which apps require a credit card?

-Cal AI's free trial requires payment information.
-MacroFactor requires subscription payment to start.
-WeightWatchers requires payment.
-Most other major trackers don't require payment to use the free tier.
+[Cal AI](https://cal-ai.app)'s free trial requires payment information.
+[MacroFactor](https://macrofactor.app) requires subscription payment to start.
+[WeightWatchers](https://www.weightwatchers.com) requires payment.
+PlateLens, Cronometer, Lose It!, MyFitnessPal, FatSecret, and MyNetDiary do not require payment to use the free tier.

 What about photo-AI without trials?